-The sublogic PCTL is obtained by restricting the path formulae to:
+The sub logic $\PCTL$ is obtained by restricting the path formulas to:

-Note the bounded until formula does not appear in PCTL$^{*}$ as it can be encoded by nested next operator.
-PCTL$^{-}$ is defined in a similar way as for PCTL$^{*-}$.
-Moreover we let PCTL$^{-}_i$ be the sublogic of PCTL$^{-}$ where only bounded until operator $\phi_1\U^{\leq j}\phi_2$ with $j\leq i$ is allowed.
+Note the bounded until operator does not appear in $\PCTL^{*}$ as it can be encoded by nested next operators. $\PCTL^{-}$ is defined in a similar way as $\PCTL^{*-}$.
+Moreover we let $\PCTL^{-}_i$ be the sub logic of $\PCTL^{-}$ where only bounded until operator $\phi_1\U^{\leq j}\phi_2$ with $j\leq i$ is allowed.
 For all the logics we have mentioned, we summarize their differences in syntax of path formulas in Table~\ref{tab:logics}.